freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-149-searching-for-a-maximum-sum-subsequence/index.md

 ---
-title: Problem 149: Searching for a maximum-sum subsequence
+title: Searching for a maximum-sum subsequence
 ---
 ## Problem 149: Searching for a maximum-sum subsequence